-There will be a continued focus on updating and upgrading the overall image of AIPPI, e.g. via:
+There will be a continued focus on updating and upgrading the overall image of AIPPI, for example via:

-- A members directory (accessible to members and non-members, and including only those members who wish their details to be published) - The encouragement, facilitation and when appropriate sponsorship of innovations and cultural development, especially in lesser privileged countries and areas - Further improve AIPPI's representation at EUIPO, EPO, Group B+, etc. on a substantive level to improve dissemination of AIPPI Resolutions and positions - Further improve AIPPI's coverage of issues important to the IP professions on every level, including in response to the changing technological landscape, and to ensure that AIPPI is at the forefront of advocating issues relevant to the IP professions
+- a members directory (accessible to members and nonmembers, and including only those members who wish their details to be published) - the encouragement, facilitation and when appropriate sponsorship of innovations and cultural development, especially in lesser privileged countries and areas. - further improve AIPPI's representation at EUIPO, EPO, Group B+, etc. on a substantive level to improve dissemination of AIPPI Resolutions and positions. - further improve AIPPI's coverage of issues important to the IP professions on every level, including in response to the changing technological landscape, and to ensure that AIPPI is at the forefront of advocating issues relevant to the IP professions.